Albitos/devenv-presentation/slides.md

 ::left::

-- I will be crucified for this, but basically “npm” for system packages with some really nice extra features: reproducible builds
+Basically “npm” for system packages with a few twists:
+- over 100,000 packages available.
+More than Arch btw.
 - declarative configuration in a single, type-safe format (Nix language)
-- It uses Nix store underneath
-- Over 100,000 packages available.
-More than Arch btw.
-- Anything that you could apt-get is there: vscode, node, firefox, docker.
+- reproducible builds
+- ability to install multiple versions of the same package
 - There is a whole Linux distribution built around it (NixOS), but we won’t be talking about it.
 You can read more about it here:

 <br><br>
 Project website: https://nixos.org